How to Paint a Ceiling, Toronto Painter''s DIY Guide

 • Spackling, putty knife, sanding sponge for ceiling repairs.

-• Eye protection.
+• Wraparound eye protection.
 I'm serious.
-Get the wraparound kind.

 How do you prep a ceiling before painting?